jaffster595/Duplinator/README.md

 ## Duplicate Image Finder

-A small tool which finds any duplicate images within a particular folder.
-It returns any duplicate image pairs and allows you to delete one of them from within the application.
+A small tool which finds any duplicate images within a particular folder by comparing the hashes of all the images within a folder.
+It returns duplicate image pairs and allows you to delete one of them from within the application.
+File formats that this will search through are .png, .jpg, .jpeg, .gif, .bmp, .tiff and .webp.

 ## Features